Acts 28 Lesson

 • “So then faith comes by hearing, and hearing by the word of God.” – Romans 10:17.

-Paul’s faith allowed him to be at peace and kept him from being consumed with worry.
+Paul’s faith allowed him to be at peace in difficult circumstances.

 CONCLUSION